Website URL : http://www.ucu.org.uk/2255||

 Action for ESOL

-The Action for ESOL campaign to prevent new restrictions on funding for vital ESOL courses continues to grow.
+The Action for ESOL campaign to prevent new restrictions on funding for vital ESOL courses was founded in January 2011.

 ESOL and Adult Education temporary reprieve